 Figure 3.
-Stocking of species 1 and harvest of species 2 can both result in maintaining the desired stable state of a system (species 1 dominance).
+Stocking of species 1 and harvest of species 2 can, on their own, result in maintaining the desired stable state of a system (species 1 dominance).
 Tradeoff between stocking and competitor harvest are presented for various levels of harvest on species 1 (solid and dashed lines).
-Areas above the lines represent positive outcomes (species 1 dominance), areas below represent negative outcomes (alternate stable state in which species 2 dominates).
+Areas above/to the right of the lines represent positive outcomes (species 1 dominance), areas below/to the left represent regime shifts to species 2.
 The negative relationship between stocking species 1 and harvesting species 2 allows managers to achieve similar outcomes through implementation of either strategy or a combination of both.

-Finally, a scenario was explored where slow moving changes in juvenile refuge availability can drive an eventual flip in system state from species 1 to species 2.
-Investigation of slow change towards tipping points in a system revealed the effectiveness of management intervention for the prevention of shifts to alternate stable states.
+Finally, a scenario was explored where slow moving changes in some system variable outside a mangers control may drive an eventual flip in stable state from species 1 to species 2.
+For the purposes of this experiment we describe a hypothetical change in juvenile refuge availability, though in some cases managers may be able to control this variable.
+Similar slow moving changes could occur through changes in climate or angler preferences.
+Investigation of slow change towards a tipping point in the system revealed the effectiveness of management intervention for the prevention of shifts to alternate stable states.
 Management action can delay an inevitable transition through either stocking species 1 (Fig. 4b) or harvesting species 2 (Fig. 4c).
 In combination, managing both species (through stocking of species 1 and harvest of species 2) may be able to prevent a regime shift altogether (Fig. 4d).
 Our model results show that with a combination of strategies, species 1 population can decrease without a compensatory increase in species 2, thereby effectively maintaining conditions for species 1 even under slow change scenarios.
 Management action here was limited to what might be feasible given time and budget constraints for most managers.

 Figure 4.
 Delaying transitions.
 Slow moving variable ’h’ represents changing juvenile refuge availability which will inevitably flip system from sp1 dominated to sp2 (panel A).
 The flip in system state can be delayed through either stocking of the desired species (panel B), harvest of its competitor (panel C), or perhaps prevented altogether by stocking and harvesting (panel D).